William Dichtel

 William Dichtel (born 1978, Houston, Texas) is the Robert L. Letsinger Professor of Chemistry at Northwestern University and a 2015 MacArthur Fellow who has helped pioneer the development of porous polymers known as covalent organic frameworks.
 Dichtel was awarded a Guggenheim Fellowship in 2018.
 In 2020, Dichtel was selected as the 2020 Laureate in Chemistry of the Blavatnik Awards for Young Scientists.
 He also founded Cylopure, a university spin-off that seeks to bring to market water filtration with cyclodextrin polymers.

+Professor Dichtel is an accomplished open water swimmer.
+He completed the Chicago Sky Line Swim in 2022 as well as successfully crossing the English Channel on June 25, 2024 in 12 hours, 8 minutes.

 Early life and education

 Dichtel was born in 1978 in Houston, Texas.
 He was raised in Roanoke, Virginia.
 Dichtel earned his B.S. from the Massachusetts Institute of Technology in 2000, where he worked in the laboratory of Prof. Timothy M. Swager.
 He then moved to the University of California at Berkeley to perform graduate studies in the laboratory of Prof. Jean M. J. Fréchet.
 In Fréchet's lab, Dichtel synthesized porphyrin-containing dendrimers for light harvesting applications.
 He then moved to Los Angeles to perform joint postdoctoral research between 2005 and 2008 with Prof. Fraser Stoddart at UCLA, and Prof. James R. Heath at Caltech, where he studied rotaxanes.